2024-foss4g-europe/2024-foss4g-europe.github.io/content/venue/participant-benefits.md

 layout: "single"
 ---

-**We are very happy to share information regarding the benefits that our conference participants are eligible to.**
+#### We are very happy to share information regarding the benefits that our conference participants are eligible to.
+<br><br>
+Free visit to the **{{< extlink href="https://natmuseum.ut.ee/en/natural-history-museum" title="Natural History Museum" >}}** - the oldest museum in Estonia.
+Museum is located in the same building as the conference venue - Vanemuise 46.
+By showing your conference name tag to the admission desk, you will be granted a free access to the museum.
+<br><br>
+{{< figure
+    src="../../images/museum_logo.svg"
+    alttext="Natural History Museum logo"
+    width="45%"
+    >}}
+<br><br>
+During the conference the museum is open from Tuesday (2 July) to Sunday (7 July) from 10-18.
+With 220 years of history, the museum is full of fascinating stories and science.
+The collection consists of geology, zoology, botany and mycology.
+In total, there are over 1.2 million specimens of minerals, rocks, fossils, meteorites, invertebrates and vertebrate animals, algae, mosses, bryophytes, fungi and lichens.
+The collections are used in the daily work of scientists, lecturers, students, tutors and other professionals.

+{{< figure
+    src="../../images/museum.jpg"
+    alttext="Natural History Museum"
+    width="60%"
+    caption="_Photo: Tõnu Tunnel_"
+    >}}

+---

-Thanks to the support of the City of Tartu all inner city bus transportation (red city buses) during the conference days (1 - 7 July) will be **free of charge to use**!
+Thanks to the support of the **City of Tartu** all inner city bus transportation (red city buses) during the conference days (1 - 7 July) will be **free of charge to use**!
 Free ticket applies only when you have your conference name tag with you, so please carry it with you at all times!

 {{< figure
     src="../../images/bus.jpg"